Skip to content

 Once the interface is defined, you're primarily focused on defining the call method.

 To abort execution with a specific error message, call fail!.
+You can also provide exposures as keyword arguments.

 If you declare that your action exposes anything, you need to actually expose it.